 Lizards are unique in that they are designed to lose their tails if threatened or trapped by a predator.
 Legless lizards are the same- they can detach a large portion of their body if they feel threatened in any way, while a snake cannot.

 Legless Lizard vs Snake: Prey Preferences

-Another key difference between legless lizards vs snakes is the prey that they prefer.
+Another key difference between legless lizards and snakes is the prey that they prefer.
 Both reptiles are carnivorous, but snakes have a very distinct way in which they eat their prey.
-Snakes can stretch their jaws and consume their prey whole, and often eat rodents of large sizes.
+Snakes can stretch their jaws consume their prey whole, and often eat rodents of large sizes.